tobimd/colorparse/README.md

-# Colorparse
+# Colorparse (current version: 0.0.1)

-_current version: v0.0.1_\\

 This unoriginal package let's the user generate strings with ansi color escape sequences (which are "*codes*" that tell the terminal what color to display the proceeding characters, and much more: <https://wikipedia.org/wiki/ANSI_escape_code>)

-Colorparse will simplify the work by reading it's self-defined "*color codes*" inside the strings (e.g. " ;r " will produce the color red).
+Colorparse will simplify the work by reading it's self-defined "*color codes*" inside the strings (e.g. `;r` will produce the color red).

 Beware that the words "color code(s)" will be used extensively.